koksyn/RedUnit/README.md

 ## Running the tests

+The **Tester** test framework was used to test these tools, so obviously it can't test itself - that's the only tool without tests.

 ### All tools at once

 To run tests simply execute script `run-all-tests.red` from project main directory through **Red** binary.